The Amazing Mary Jane

-The Amazing Mary Jane is a 2019 comic book by Marvel Comics, starring Mary Jane Watson.
+The Amazing Mary Jane: Down in Flames, Up in Smoke, published initially as The Amazing Mary Jane, is a 2019 comic book by Marvel Comics, starring Mary Jane Watson.
 It is written by Leah Williams with art by Carlos Gomez.

 Editorial history

-The comic book was first announced at the San Diego Comic-Con, with the writer Leah Williams and artist Carlos Gomez.
+The comic book was first announced at San Diego Comic-Con, with the writer Leah Williams and artist Carlos Gomez.
 The announcement included several promotional variant covers of Mary Jane alongside other superheroes.
 The plot of the comic book is a spin-off of plots from The Amazing Spider-Man published at the time.

+While it was never officially cancelled by Marvel, the series is widely considered to have been cancelled due to the COVID-19 pandemic.
+This was corroborated by cover artist Paolo Siqueira, who also said that the series was supposed to last for at least ten issues.

+After concluding a story arc in the first five issues, the sixth issue seemed to be setting up a new arc before this cancellation, leading to it being compiled simply as The Amazing Mary Jane: Down in Flames, Up in Smoke.

 Plot

 Mary Jane Watson moves to Hollywood to make a film about the supervillain Mysterio.
 The director, unaware of Mary Jane's relation with Spider-Man, confides with her that he's actually Quentin Beck, the original Mysterio, using his illusion powers to conceal his identity.
-Mary Jane trusts him and proceeds with the film, despite the attempts of the Sinister Six to sabotage it.
+Mary Jane trusts him and proceeds with the film, despite the attempts of the Savage Six to sabotage it.

 Reception

 Jesse Schedeen at IGN points that the release of a Mary Jane comic book may be justified by her roles in the film Spider-Man: Far From Home, the Spider-Man video game and the ongoing Spider-Man series by Nick Spencer, but doubted that the comic had much content in itself.
 He considered that the scenes about the woes of Hollywood film-making and the prominence of Mysterio came at the expense of Mary Jane, who looks like a secondary character in her own comic book.
 He also considers that the art may be appropriate for the superhero genre, and in fact looks similar to the Spider-Man comics of early 2000s, but it felt out of place in a comic book without actual superhero conflicts.